aiden200/rl_snake/README.md

     - The code has an $\epsilon$ value that acts as a probability of the snake to make a random move with the purpose of exploring new states.
 This causes an issue in later stages, so an $\epsilon$ value of each trial is determined to be $\epsilon$ = (max $\epsilon$)/trial.
 This decreases randomness as our trials increase
     - The fruit spawned in the snake body causing the snake to crash into itself

+Future Implementations:
+    - Adjust alpha on the fly.